pytest-dev/pytest-order/README.md

 happens, this fork will be obsolete.

-pytest-ordering is a pytest plugin to run your tests in a specific order.
+pytest-ordering2 is a pytest plugin to run your tests in a specific order.

 [![Build Status](https://travis-ci.org/mrbean-bremen/pytest-ordering2.svg?branch=master)](https://travis-ci.org/mrbean-bremen/pytest-ordering2)